Executive Committee: | manages the business of the Association |

 Membership Director

-- check applications for correctness, receive membership fees, and issue membership cards;
+- check applications for correctness, receive membership fees for forwarding to the Treasurer.;

 Marketing Director